abhirupbanerjee/GEAv3/docs/ai-bots-management.md

 ## Overview

-The AI Inventory system (accessible at [https://gea.abhirup.app/admin/ai-inventory](https://gea.abhirup.app/admin/ai-inventory)) provides a centralized view of all AI assistant integrations used across government services.
+The AI Inventory system (accessible at `/admin/ai-inventory` in your deployment) provides a centralized view of all AI assistant integrations used across government services.
 The system currently manages 7 bots with different categories, statuses, and target audiences.

 ## System Architecture